 Frazier, Davidson power White Sox past Blue Jays, 5-2

-Chicago White Sox designated hitter Todd Frazier celebrates after scoring on his solo home run with third baseman Matt Davidson as Toronto Blue Jays catcher Luke Maile looks on during second inning of a baseball game in Toronto on Saturday, June 17, 2017.
-Chicago White Sox starting pitcher Mike Pelfrey delivers a pitch to home plate against the Toronto Blue Jays during fourth inning of a baseball game in Toronto on Saturday, June 17, 2017.
+Chicago White Sox designated hitter Todd Frazier rounds the bases after hitting a solo home run against the Toronto Blue Jays during second inning of a baseball game in Toronto on Saturday, June 17, 2017.

 Add your comments below